 In 1996 it appeared as a television film, also featuring Derek Jacobi.

-Alan Turing: the Enigma has also inspired the artist and sculptor Sir Eduardo Paolozzi, who in 2000 incorporated a number of passages into his Turing Collection of screenprints.
-See my illustrated talk on Paolozzi's Turing prints.
+Alan Turing: the Enigma also inspired the late artist and sculptor Sir Eduardo Paolozzi.
+See my illustrated talk on Paolozzi's Turing prints (2000).

 Bibliographic information on earlier editions

 The book first appeared in October/November 1983 as|

 It then appeared in paperback editions:

 - UK hardback edition: Alan Turing: the Enigma, Burnett Books with Hutchinson.